-The meaning of R&D for tax purposes is set out in updated government guidelines issued on 7 March 2023 (and given force by the Research and Development (Prescribed Activities) Regulations 2023).
+The meaning of R&D for tax purposes is set out in s1006 Income Tax Act 2007, supplemented updated government guidelines issued on 7 March 2023 (and given force by the Research and Development (Prescribed Activities) Regulations 2023 (SI2023/293)).
 This version of the guidelines has been updated to include pure mathematics within the definition of R&D for tax purposes for accounting periods beginning on or after 1 April 2023.
-For accounting periods beginning before 1 April 2023, the previous version of the guidelines, dated 5 March 2004, is applicable.
+For accounting periods beginning on or after 1 april 2023 qualifying expenditure includes data and cloud computing costs.